wing5wong/artisan-whs-static/source/_news/2020-02-17_support-our-girls-at-the-whanganui-rowing-champs.md

 ---
-title: Support our girls at the Whanganui Rowing Champs
+title: Support our Rowers at the Whanganui Rowing Champs
 feature_image:
   description: ''
   image: >-